 - 26. A Member must disclose their real estate and financial holdings in accordance with the Disclosure Policy for Members of Council (CC044, 2014 November 04). - 27.
 A Member must disclose Gifts and Personal Benefits as required by section 35 of this Bylaw on a quarterly basis. - 28.
-A Member, excluding the Mayor, must provide information on budgets and expenses to the Office of the Councillors in order to permit that Office to disclose those budgets and expenses as required by the Budget and Accounting Office of the Councillors Policy (PAC014, 2003 October 28) and the Posting Councillor Ward Budgets and Expenses Policy (CC027, 2006 January). - 29.
-The Mayor must provide information on budgets and expenses to the Mayor's Chief of Staff in order to permit the Office of the Mayor to make this information publicly available in accordance with the policies and procedures governing that Office. - 30.
-Subject to a visitor's consent, which the visitor must be encouraged to provide, a Member must disclose quarterly a list of persons with whom they or their staff have met in their offices, excluding media and City employees.
+A Member, excluding the Mayor, must provide information on budgets and expenses to the Office of the Councillors in order to permit that Office to disclose those budgets and expenses as required by the Councillors' Budgets and Expenses Bylaw and the Posting Councillor Ward Budgets and Expenses Policy (CC027, 2006 January).

+- 29. The Mayor must provide information on budgets and expenses to the Mayor's Chief of Staff in order to permit the Office of the Mayor to make this information publicly available in accordance with the policies and procedures governing that Office. - 30.
+(1) A Member must disclose quarterly a list of persons with whom they or their staff have meetings, regardless of location and including remotely, but excluding media, City employees and Immediate Family.
+Disclosure of such persons' names is not required in the following circumstances: